Everyone loves a good bargain, right? Well, of course – but if there’s one thing you should pay more money for, it’s office furniture. I

 Problem #5: Hybrid Solutions

-As previously mentioned, used office furniture is usually sold as-is.
+Most used office furniture is sold as-is.
 However, some dealers sell used furniture that is no longer designed the way the manufacturer originally intended it to be.

 Sometimes, when dealers buy used furniture at deep discounts, they end up with furniture that’s broken or missing original parts, such as panels or binder bins.

 When this happens, dealers may be forced to create hybrid solutions with furniture from different manufacturers, so they can eventually sell what they have and make room for more.

 For instance, let’s say a dealer buys a used Steelcase Answer panel system that’s missing panels and a tabletop.
 They could replace the missing panels with older Haworth panels, and build a homemade top that looks the same but doesn’t fit quite right.

 If you want high-quality furniture with the original parts, you should stay away from buying used office furniture at all costs.
 Instead, you should choose new furniture that’s covered by a warranty.